 I just don’t find enough good stuff to write Reading List posts that often.
 That’s why it’s been a few years since I’ve written one.
 Below are seven books I rated above average in that time.
 Seven whole books.
 It is almost depressing that there are not more good books out there …or that there is no decent recommendation engine.
-(If you are interested in all the books I rated average or below you can see them on Goodreads.)

 I read Bill Bryson’s A Walk in the Woods a few years before and didn’t care for it, so I’m not sure what prompted me to pick up In a Sunburned Country but it was a great read.